Public Health and wellbeing Plan

 - economic environment (access to employment)

 Health Status Report 2016

-The Health Status Report includes data for a range of Health and Wellbeing related indicators and will be used to inform future health planning priorities.
+The Council Plan was informed by the Health and Wellbeing Status Report which includes data for a range of Health and Wellbeing related indicators.

 The data examined throughout this report highlights that while Yarra’s health and wellbeing is generally good at the population level, there are key issues impacting on the health and wellbeing of the community.
 There are also parts of the population that are vulnerable to poorer health and wellbeing outcomes.

 Key health and wellbeing issues have been identified in the areas of:

 - health and wellbeing through the life stages (early childhood and older age as key service areas for us, and given the significant opportunities to influence future health and wellbeing outcomes for adults during early childhood development).

 The report also identifies the following key population groups who are vulnerable to poorer health and wellbeing outcomes:

 - people aged 0 to 17 years (there are also significant opportunities to influence adult health and wellbeing outcomes for this age group)